scionproto-contrib/csnet/examples/README.md

 ## Examples

-This directory contains examples for using the CSNET library on UNIX-like systems.
+This directory contains examples for using the csnet library on UNIX-like systems.
 As mentioned in the [main README](../README.md#requirements), running the examples **requires a running SCION network**.
 Some examples have additional requirements documented below.